AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

 T_01.
 Verify Internet layer by sending ICMP traffic to the public IP of Aviatrix Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   * For troubleshooting purpose, please temporarily allow ICMP traffic from your environment's IP on Aviatrix Controller in Cloud Platform
+   * For troubleshooting purpose, please temporarily allow ICMP traffic from your environment's public IP on Aviatrix Controller in Cloud Platform

    * Issue command #ping [CONTROLLER PUBLIC IP]